Mental Wellness Support from a Surprising Source: Why and How to Prioritize Mental Health at Work

 How can you, as a business owner or manager of people, who is struggling with your own mental health challenges and stress, help your employees while also taking care of yourself?
 The same basic principles apply.
 First, acknowledge that you are struggling, that it is common and not something to be ashamed of.
 Second, seek help from resources in your company or through your health insurance plan or community.
 Mental health challenges don't often go away on their own and getting the right assistance can help you feel better faster.
 Lastly, set up an ongoing plan for sustaining your own mental wellness.

-The difficulties we have faced, personally, professionally, and in our communities in the last year will continue to linger and affect us going forward.
+The difficulties we have faced, personally, professionally, and in our communities ... will continue to linger and affect us going forward.
 If we are to proceed with health and strength, for ourselves and our businesses, it will be vital to adjust our expectations and habits to incorporate the tools and new patterns of open communication that have come from our common struggle.

 Download and share these helpful resources for leaders and employees: